AKAspanion/utils/packages/date-time/README.md

 # @spanion/date-time

-Collection of reusable utilities used regularly.
+Collection of reusable date time utilities used regularly.